jdormuth/sentiment/README.md

 # sentiment

-general LSTM sentiment analyzer to be used for CAIS++
+General LSTM sentiment analyzer code that should work for anyone in CAIS running on machine 1.
+Pre trained word embeddings are included as well.